kristoferssolo/solorice/config/yazi/plugins/augment-command.yazi/README.md

   compressed tarballs much easier, as there's no need to press a key twice to decompress and extract the compressed tarballs.
+  You can disable this feature by setting `extract_archives_recursively` to `false` in the configuration.

 ### Enter (`enter`)